 You can buy or sell Argan and other stocks, options, ETFs, and crypto commission-free!

-Argan, Inc. operates as a holding company which provides consulting, engineering, procurement, construction, commissioning, operations and maintenance services to the power generation and renewable energy.
-It operates through the following segments: Power, Telecom, Industrial, and Others.
+Argan, Inc. operates as a holding company, which engages in the provision of consulting, engineering, procurement, construction, commissioning, operations, and maintenance services to the power generation and renewable energy.
+It operates through the following segments: Power Services, Telecom Services, Industrial Services, and Others.
 Read More The company was founded in May 1961 and is headquartered in Rockville, MD.

 52 Week High